polarhive/UE23CS/src/UE23CS342AA3/IoT.md

 ### Key Benefits of IoTWF Architecture

-Standardized, layered approach for complex systems - Cross-industry applicability (smart cities, manufacturing, energy, healthcare) - Separation of concerns improves security, maintainability, and scalability - Cross-cutting security and management ensures trustworthiness and robustness
+**Standardized**, layered approach for complex systems - Cross-industry applicability (smart cities, manufacturing, energy, healthcare) - Separation of concerns improves security, maintainability, and scalability - Cross-cutting security and management ensures trustworthiness and robustness

- IoTWF architecture is ideal for: - Large-scale industrial IoT systems - Smart infrastructure and smart cities - Multi-vendor deployments needing interoperability - Systems requiring centralized and distributed processing
+ IoTWF architecture is ideal for: Large-scale industrial IoT systems, Smart infrastructure and smart cities.
+Multi-vendor deployments needing interoperability.
+Systems requiring centralized and distributed processing

  ![[Screenshot 2025-08-29 at 11.35.02.png]]

 ---

-# Simplified IoT Architecture & The Core IoT Functional Stack
+# Simplified IoT Architecture & Core IoT Functional Stack

 The Core IoT Functional Stack is presented in three layers, allowing for better visibility into the functions of each layer.

-- Things (Sensors and Actuators): Physical devices that collect data (sensors) or interact with the environment (actuators).
+- **Things** (Sensors and Actuators): Physical devices that collect data (sensors) or interact with the environment (actuators).
-- Communications Network: Transfers data between devices, gateways, and cloud systems using technologies like LoRa, FAN, PLC, and IP-based transport.
+- **Communications** Network: Transfers data between devices, gateways, and cloud systems using technologies like LoRa, FAN, PLC, and IP-based transport.
-- Applications: End-user services and business logic that make use of IoT data (e.g., smart home apps, SCADA, MDM systems).
+- **Applications**: End-user services and business logic that make use of IoT data (e.g., smart home apps, SCADA, MDM systems).

 ## Things Layer